evuraan/Mythical/Readme.md

 I needed a simple MythTv plugin for Kodi, so here is the one I wrote.

-I decided to write a Kodi Video addon that would work with my MythBackend version, and came up with `Mythical` plugin.
 I am sharing this in hopes that someone else may find it useful.

 ## Kodi 18 and before

 They switched to [Python3 in Kodi 19](https://kodi.wiki/view/General_information_about_migration_to_Python_3) and after.

-The addon zip that works for Python 2.x is at https://kodi.wiki/view/General_information_about_migration_to_Python_3 - download the zip from there.
+The addon zip that works for Python 2.x is at https://github.com/evuraan/Mythical/tree/MythTV_Plugin_For_Pre_Python3_Kodi - download the plugin zip and follow instructions from there.

 If you are using Kodi 19 and after, read on.